ArtScience Museum: Belitung shipwreck treasure

 Tilman Walterfang and his team found the Tang dynasty artifacts in the Gaspar Strait in 1998 among the Belitung shipwreck, a large 9th-century Arabian dhow that sunk around 830 AD.
 For the next six years, they were desalinated, conserved and researched by his company Seabed Explorations Ltd in New Zealand.
 They were eventually purchased for around US$32 million.

 An accurate reproduction of the Arab dhow ship, named The Jewel of Muscat, was presented by the Sultanate of Oman to the government and people of Singapore.

 The items in the collection on tour accurately reflects the assortment and magnitude of the find and its global inter-cultural significance; this is the single largest consignment of Tang dynasty export goods ever discovered.
 The find includes some of the oldest cobalt-blue-and-white ceramics made in China, several gold items made with Arabic designs and swastikas, jars filled with spices and incense resins, bronze mirrors, thousands of glazed bowls, ewers and other fine ceramics, as well as lead ingots.
 The pièce de résistance of the exhibition is a small cache of magnificent, intricately tooled vessels of silver and gold, which remain unparalleled in quality and design from the period.

 World tour of Tang dynasty shipwreck treasure

 With support from the estate of Tan Sri Khoo Teck Puat, the cargo of the Arab dhow, which was used as the true and original model, is now generally referred to among academic circles as the "Tang Shipwreck Treasure: Singapore's Maritime Collection".

+Programmes and experiences

+In addition to exhibitions, the museum also hosts progammes, including screenings at its Cinema and VR Gallery.
+Experiences, such as activities held in the ArtScience Laboratory, are also available.